Arch Linux ARM: History and development

 Kevin Mihelich is currently Arch Linux ARM's primary developer.
 Arch Linux ARM is community-developed, with software development and user support provided fully by volunteer effort and donations.
 Also, unlike other community-supported operating systems such as Ubuntu, Arch Linux ARM has a relatively small user base, making user participation in development especially important.

-Arch Linux ARM has a rolling release cycle, i.e. new software is packaged as it is released.
+Arch Linux ARM follows a rolling release cycle, i.e. new software is packaged as it is released.
 This "bleeding edge" release cycle of small, frequent package updates differs from release cycles of Linux distributions such as Debian, which focus on large, scheduled releases of packages proven to be stable.

 Supported processors

-Unlike Arch Linux, which is aimed at x86-64 CPUs, Arch Linux ARM targets ARM CPUs and, as a result, many single-board computers such as the Raspberry Pi.
+Unlike Arch Linux, which is aimed at x86-64 CPUs, Arch Linux ARM targets ARM CPUs and, as a result, it supports many single-board computers such as the Raspberry Pi.